ValentinisAlessio/DM_Final_Project/README.md

     git clone git@github.com:ValentinisAlessio/DM_Final_Project.git
     ```

-2. Initialize the database by running the `dbms.ipynb` notebook.
+2. Initialize the database by running the `init_db.ipynb` notebook.
 **ATTENTION:** In the script, for the bigger tables, we provided also a "*slim population*", that require less RAM.
 So run solely the chunks you need.

 3. For index generation and population of materializations, the notebooks `query.ipynb` and `materialize.ipynb` were used, also to evaluate the Execution plan of the queries.